The BBC and limited company contractors

-Reports such as, the Daily Telegraph’s, discuss how contractors pay just 20% corporation tax and are exempt from national insurance contributions.
+Reports such as one from the Daily Telegraph, discuss how contractors pay just 20% corporation tax and are exempt from national insurance contributions.
 However this isn’t necessarily the whole picture, yes dividends are free of national insurance contributions, but the director/shareholder of the company will still have a personal tax liability, so it would be wrong to assume contractors just pay 20% tax.

 There are obviously tax advantages to company ownership and an entrepreneurial attitude, would we have it any other way?
 After all people who start up their own businesses lose out in many other ways.

 - Job security – company owners and contractors are responsible for finding their own work and often may be the first ones to be laid off.
 Thankfully though contractors are often in high demand from companies who have a ‘head count freeze’ and cannot hire any more employees, meaning contractors are the perfect solution to filling those gaps.